 Acquaints the entry-level athletic training student with athletic training education competencies in the clinical proficiencies as they relate to the use of therapeutic modalities.
-Clinical hours will not exceed 10 hours per week.
 Co-requisite: AT 4447 (second-year status).

 Acquaints the entry-level athletic training student with athletic training education competencies in the clinical proficiencies as they relate to the use of therapeutic exercise.
-Clinical hours will not exceed 10 hours per week.
 Prerequisites: AT 4447, 3301.
 Co-requisite: AT 4448 (second-year status).

-AT 3360 Principles of Drug Therapy for Athletic Trainers (2-2)
+AT 3360 Principles of Drug Therapy for Athletic Trainers (2)